-Every member of nextgen wellness group is committed to providing excellent care to ensure positive outcomes for each patient.
-We are the very best in treating personal injury cases and managing State and Federal Workers Compensation claims, including case management.
+Are you faced with a workplace injury, car accident injuries?
+Our personal injury clinic can help?
+Every member of Nextgen Pain & Injury Clinic is committed to providing excellent care to ensure positive outcomes for each patient.
+We are the very best in treating personal injury cases, pain management cases and managing Federal Workers Compensation claims.

-We are the leaders in providing medical care for State and Federal Workers Comp.
-Our expertise has earned nextgen wellness group recognition as the chosen provider of Federal Workers Compensation Assistance (OWCP).
+We are the leaders in providing medical care for Federal Workers Comp injuries, Motor Vehicle Accident injuries and Personal injuries.
+Our expertise has earned Nextgen Pain & Injury Clinic recognition as a chosen provider of Federal Workers Compensation Assistance (OWCP).

 Our clinics are conveniently located to provide care for the DFW area.

-Hunter Jochem, CEO of NextGen, has the kind of passion for healthcare rarely seen in the role of Chief Executive.
+Hunter Jochem, CEO of Nextgen Pain & Injury Clinic, has the kind of passion for healthcare rarely seen in the role of Chief Executive.
 His view is simple he says, “Put the patient first, every single time.”
 “I’m a businessman, not a doctor, but you don’t have to be a doctor to see the problems with most practices.”
 He explains.
 “They stick you in a room for two hours, then they see you for five minutes.
 Tell me that doesn’t make you angry.”

 “When you come see us it’s all about “how can I take care of you” and not only that it’s about “how can it be a fair transaction between both of us?”

-NextGen can take care of everything a patient may need.
+At Nextgen Pain & Injury Clinic, we can take care of everything a patient may need.
 “Its an integrated whole body approach.
 Meaning you have to look at the entire person, not just a single aspect of that person’s treatment.”
-He continues, “Most of these places aren’t interested in that, they’re interested in their little niche and then send them to a specialist for the actual care that’s required to make the patient whole”
+He continues, “Most of these places aren’t interested in that, they’re interested in their little niche and then send them to a specialist for the actual care that’s required to make the patient whole.”

 “We’ve come up with a program that is a corporate concierge medicine where a corporation can provide a patient care at rates much more competitively priced that conventional benefits.
 It’s an honest caring and affordable healthcare option.
 We’ve focused on creating an environment that feels like a family, without compromising the clinical care and scientific approach to proven methods of recovery.”

-Dr. Russell Skinner, medical director and supervisor of NextGen Wellness Clinic has more than 10 years of experience in general family medicine.
-Dr. Skinner says that the focus and expertise NextGen has with workman’s compensation cases as well as general primary care sets their clinic apart from others.
+Dr. Russell Skinner, medical director and supervisor of Nextgen Pain & Injury Clinic has more than 10 years of experience in general family medicine.
+Dr. Skinner says that the focus and expertise Nextgen has with workman’s compensation cases as well as general primary care sets their clinic apart from others.

 “The convenience factor is huge,” Dr. Skinner says.
 “A patient can come see their doctor, they do their therapy, we even have a licensed counselor.
 They don’t have to drive all over the metroplex to make all of their appointments.
 Traffic is not getting lighter so anything we can do to make it easier for someone to come and get everything done in one place makes life easier for them as a patient.”